An elementary method of calculating an explicit form of Young measures in some special cases: Sequences of oscillating functions

-\begin{prop} (a) Let $u$ be a function fulfiling the assumptions of the Proposition \ref{mon_quasi}.
-Then the quasi-Young measure associated to the function $u_n$, $n\in\mathbb{N}$, is equal to the quasi-Young measure associated to the function $u$ generating the sequence $(u_n)$.\\ (b) An analogous result holds if the generating function $u$ is as in Proposition \ref{klejona}. \end{prop} \textbf{Proof.} (a) Let $u$ be a strictly monotonic differentiable function.
+The following proposition is in fact a special case of Theorem \ref{generating}. \begin{proposition} \begin{enumerate} \item[(a)] let $u$ be a function strictly monotonic and differentiable on $\varOmega$.
+Then the quasi-Young measure associated with the function $u_n$, $n\in\mathbb{N}$, is equal to the quasi-Young measure associated with the function $u$ generating the sequence $(u_n)$; \item[(b)] an analogous result holds if the generating function $u$ is piecewise constant on $\varOmega$. \end{enumerate} \end{proposition} {\itshape Proof} It is enough to prove (a).
+Let $u$ be a strictly monotonic differentiable function.
 We can assume that $u$ is increasing.
 Choose and fix $n\in\mathbb{N}$.
 Then we have